Our revised draft regional plan

 • Exactly where is the proposed reservoir at Blackstone intended to be, and how much land will it occupy.
 I have searched your website thoroughly, but can find no answers to these questions.

-rogeralan asked over 1 year ago
+rogeralan asked almost 2 years ago

 Southern Water is proposing a new reservoir near Blackstone in West Sussex.
 This is referred to as the River Adur Offline Reservoir in the company's draft WRMP24 technical documents.